ksachdeva/tensorflow-cc-sdk-generator/README.md

 It is quite strange that a project of status like tensorflow does not provide an offically generated development package.

 Here is an attempt to generate a *sort* of SDK.
-I have made few assumptions and the directory structure of the generated SDK is based on the *include* folder that ships with the python package.
+I have made few assumptions and the directory structure of the generated SDK is based on the *include* folder that ships with the tensorflow python package.

 ## Building tensorflow on your machine